markturansky/kubernetes/docs/design/persistentdisks.md

 It is important to secure disks only to those pods authorized to access them.
 Disks and pods must belong to the same namespace.
 Securing namespaces to users is required to keep pods from accessing disks that don't belong to them.
 Security is implemented via an access control list whereby an administrator specifies which usernames can access which namespaces.

+## Behavior

+* PersistentDisk.Status.Mounts must be updated as disks are attached and detached from hosts.
+* NodePersistentDisks are never detached and remain in PersistentDisk.Status.Mounts until the disk is deleted.

 ## <a name=schema></a>Schema